MinghuiChen43/awesome-deep-phenomena/README.md

   - Sanjeev Arora, Simon S. Du, Wei Hu, Zhiyuan Li, Ruslan Salakhutdinov, Ruosong Wang. *NeurIPS 2019*
   - Digest: The current paper gives the first efficient exact algorithm for computing the extension of NTK to convolutional neural nets, which we call Convolutional NTK (CNTK), as well as an efficient GPU implementation of this algorithm.

+- A Mean Field Theory of Batch Normalization. [[paper]](https://arxiv.org/abs/1902.08129)
+  - Greg Yang, Jeffrey Pennington, Vinay Rao, Jascha Sohl-Dickstein, Samuel S. Schoenholz. *ICLR 2019*
+  - Digest: Our theory shows that gradient signals grow exponentially in depth and that these exploding gradients cannot be eliminated by tuning the initial weight variances or by adjusting the nonlinear activation function.
+Indeed, batch normalization itself is the cause of gradient explosion.

+- Wide Neural Networks of Any Depth Evolve as Linear Models Under Gradient Descent. [[paper]](https://arxiv.org/abs/1902.06720)
+  - Jaehoon Lee, Lechao Xiao, Samuel S. Schoenholz, Yasaman Bahri, Roman Novak, Jascha Sohl-Dickstein, Jeffrey Pennington. *NeurIPS 2019*
+  - Digest: In this work, we show that for wide neural networks the learning dynamics simplify considerably and that, in the infinite width limit, they are governed by a linear model obtained from the first-order Taylor expansion of the network around its initial parameters.

+- Scaling Limits of Wide Neural Networks with Weight Sharing: Gaussian Process Behavior, Gradient Independence, and Neural Tangent Kernel Derivation. [[paper]](https://arxiv.org/abs/1902.04760)
+  - Greg Yang.
+  - Digest: We unify these results by introducing a notion of a tensor program that can express most neural network computations, and we characterize its scaling limit when its tensors are large and randomized.

 - Fine-Grained Analysis of Optimization and Generalization for Overparameterized Two-Layer Neural Networks. [[paper]](https://arxiv.org/abs/1901.08584)
   - Sanjeev Arora, Simon S. Du, Wei Hu, Zhiyuan Li, Ruosong Wang. *ICML 2019*
   - Digest: This paper analyzes training and generalization for a simple 2-layer ReLU net with random initialization.
 The key idea is to track dynamics of training and generalization via properties of a related kernel.